14. Graphs

 This Wikipedia page has some animations that illustrate an alternate implementation of Dijkstra’s algorithm.

-At present, there is no algorithm with polynomial worst-case time complexity to solve the TSP.
+The brute-force solution examines every possible path and has time complexity \(O(n!),\) which is infeasible for even relatively small values of \(n.\) At present, there is no algorithm with polynomial worst-case time complexity that solves the TSP.

 -